MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md

 The created DATABASE SCOPED CREDENTIAL must adhere to specific rules in order to be used with sp_invoke_external_rest_endpoint.
 The rules are the following:

 1. Must be a valid URL
-1. The URL domain must be one of those domains included in the allow list
+1. The URL domain must be one of those domains included in the allow-list
 1. The URL must not contain a query string
 1. Protocol + Fully Qualified Domain Name (FQDN) of the called URL must match Protocol + FQDN of the credential name
 1. Each part of the called URL path must match completely with the respective part of URL path in the credential name